-Watch Kurt, Kyle Busch Trigger Massive Wreck In Final Laps At Talladega
+NESN

 But it was the leaders that sparked a massive pile up heading into Turn 3 with seven laps remaining that brought out the red flag.

-Kyle Busch was charging through the middle, with brother Kurt Busch pushing, Ricky Stenhouse Jr. on his inside and Brendan Gaughan leading the outside lane.
+Kyle Busch was charging through the middle, with brother Kurt Busch pushing Ricky Stenhouse Jr. on his inside and Brendan Gaughan leading the outside lane.

-Kurt Busch’s bump draft got Kyle’s No. 18 a little squirrelly and sent him into Gaughan, triggering a massive wreck that went Gaughn’s No. 62 into the air and completing a full barrel roll before landing back on its wheels.
+Kurt Busch’s bump draft got Kyle’s No. 18 a little squirrelly and sent him into Gaughan, triggering a massive wreck that sent Gaughn’s No. 62 into the air and completing a full barrel roll before landing back on its wheels.

 Take a look: